January 10, 2022: COVID Update

 ColumbiaDoctors primary care patients may also get a booster during a regular primary care visit.
 It is also fine to get a booster at a pharmacy or other vaccine site.

 Governor Hochul has announced new testing sites at four MTA subway stations, including the 125th Street station (A, B, C, D lines).
-More information is available here.
+More information is available here(link is external and opens in a new window).

 CDC approved the following: